 6. Ricotta salata, another Catanese speciality: pressed, dried and salted ricotta cheese.

-7. Other cheeses: there are lots of other cheeses, such as the Provolone tied up above, or a smoked version, Pecorino made from sheep's milk, Canestrato aged in baskets, the slightly rubbery Vastedda, and the sharper Cacciocavallo, this brings me back to the original use of cheese as portable milk.
+7. Other cheeses: such as the Provolone tied up above, or a smoked version, Pecorino made from sheep’s milk, Canestrato aged in baskets, the slightly rubbery Vastedda, and the sharper Cacciocavallo, this brings me back to the original use of cheese as portable milk.

 9. Cassatini: inspired by Saint Agatha’s breasts, cakes formed on the demi sphere, covered in ricotta icing and topped with a cherry.
 Some lurid green marzipan seems to form part of her ‘breasts’ too.
 Available in all good pastry shops and restaurants like Trattoria Casalinga, a cheap and friendly local trat.

 10. Cavolfiori fugaretti or ‘strangled cauliflower’: steamed purple cauliflower stir-fried with garlic cloves, olives, anchovies, pecorino, red wine.